lepture/authlib/docs/index.rst

 frameworks integrations, to meet the needs of everyone.

 Authlib is compatible with Python2.7+ and Python3.6+.
+(We will drop Python 2 support when Authlib 1.0 is released)

 User's Guide
 ------------

 This part of the documentation begins with some background information about Authlib, and installation of Authlib.
+Then it will explain OAuth 1.0, OAuth 2.0, and JOSE.
+At last, it shows the implementation in frameworks, and libraries such as Flask, Django, Requests, HTTPX, Starlette, FastAPI, and etc.

 .. toctree::
     :maxdepth: 2

     basic/index
+    oauth/index
     client/index
     jose/index
     flask/index